Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/intercom.md

 2. From the main menu on the left, navigate to Settings > Webhooks.

-2. Navigate back to Kore.ai XO Platform, and
+3. Navigate back to Kore.ai XO Platform, and

    i.
 To add a new webhook, click on the "Add Webhook" button.

    ii.
 In the "New Webhook" form, you can enter the details for the new webhook.

    iii.
 Copy the webhook URL listed under Integrations → Agent Transfer → Intercom → Configuration.

-   ii.
+    iv.
 Navigate back to Intercom and paste the copied Webhook URL in the webhook field.

-3. Under Webhook topics, navigate to ‘Select a Topic’ and select the following topics:
+4. Under Webhook topics, navigate to ‘Select a Topic’ and select the following topics:

    i.   conversation.admin.closed